 This field specifies a list of authored works that correspond to works mentioned in the article.
-These tags are hand-assigned by The New York Times Indexing Service.
+These tags are hand-assigned by a team of library scientists working in the New York Times Indexing service.

 - Greystoke: The Legend of Tarzan, Lord of the Apes (Movie)

 - Law & Order (TV Program)

 - BATTLEFIELD EARTH (BOOK)